-A 1200W converter/inverter (Figure 9-8) is provided as a standard feature on the Allegro, but can be upgraded to a 2000W model.
+A 1200 W converter/inverter (Figure 9-8) is provided as a standard feature on the Allegro, but can be upgraded to a 2000 W model.
 This converter/inverter provides these three basic functions:

-1. Convert 120 VAC power into 12 VDC power when 120 VAC is available.
-The converter will create 12 VDC to charge the house batteries when 120VAC power is available from shoreline or the generator.
+- 1. Convert 120 VAC power into 12 VDC power when 120 VAC is available.
+The converter will create 12 VDC to charge the house batteries when 120 VAC power is available from shoreline or the generator. - 2.
 Invert 12 VDC power into 120 VAC power when 120 VAC is not available.
 The inverter can create 120 VAC to power the entertainment system (e.g. TVs, Blu-ray player) and optional residential refrigerator when 120 VAC power is not available.
-Transfer 120 VAC power to the inverter loads (e.g.